tianxiaoliang/restful-client/README.md

 # restful-client
-a template to develop restful client
+a example of restful client